LucinF/XuanBot/README.md

 ## How to start

-1. generate project using `nb create` .
-2. create your plugin using `nb plugin create` .
-3. writing your plugins under `xuanbot/plugins` folder.
+1.create a sqlite database 'xuanbot.db' under 'XuanBot' floder like 'XuanBot/xuanbot.db'.
-4. run your bot using `nb run` .
+2. run your bot using `nb run` .

 ## Documentation